We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Give your youngster a magical mirror that teleports them into the world of shapes, colors, math, science, and never-ending reruns of “Paw Patrol.”
 Don’t be afraid of screens.
 Today’s best tablets for kids are designed to be user-friendly, parent-friendly, durable, and safe.
 An affordable children’s tablet is not a distraction from the real world but a friendly learning center that helps kids adapt to, and navigate through, the modern world.
 The best kids’ tablets are much more than busy boxes to entertain kids on road trips.
 And the best tablets for seven to 10-year-olds are more than rubber bricks that play Disney songs.
 These handheld touch screens are sophisticated, yet simple, tools for learning, playing, and…yes…keeping kids occupied at TGIFridays.

-- Best tablet for kids who can’t be trusted with nice things: Pritom 7-Inch Kids Tablet
+- Best budget: Pritom 7-Inch Kids Tablet

 There’s a big difference between standard tablets and tablets made for kids under the age of 10.
 Simply put: Don’t hand your clumsy kid an iPad Pro and expect to get it back unscatched.
 The best tablet for kids should be durable, affordable, and highly controllable.
 It should also be fun and functional.